-Use the AWS KMS account to create a customer master key (CMK) ID.
+Use the AWS KMS account to create a KMS key ID.
 At MySQL startup, set the

 keyring_aws_cmk_idsystem variable to the CMK ID value.
 This variable is mandatory and there is no default.
 (Its value can be changed at runtime if desired using

-If necessary, create the directory in which the configuration file is to be located.
+If necessary, create the directory in which the configuration file should be located.
 The directory should have a restrictive mode and be accessible only to the account used to run the MySQL server.
 For example, on Unix and Unix-like systems, to use

 /usr/local/mysql/mysql-keyring/keyring_aws_confas the file name, the following commands (executed as

 root) create its parent directory and set the directory mode and ownership: